tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ------------------

 ## Check Ad Blockers
-- Install uBlock
+- Install uBlock Origin
 - Remove and reinstall AdNauseam to trigger the first-run page
 - check if there is a warning about other ad blockers on first-run page,menu and vault
 - click 'disable' button on the warning message, it should lead to the extension page
 - disable uBlock and check whether the message is gone in vault and menu.(If the page was opened, it need to be refreshed)

-  _Test this for only AdBlock Plus installed, only uBlock/uBlock Origin, and both installed_
+  _Test this for Adblock Plus/AdBlock/uBlock as well

 ------------------